-Advanced.
-When set to Normal (default setting,) only the basic menu options are shown.
+Advanced b User Mode sets the menu system to either Normal or Advanced.
+When set to Normal (default setting), only the basic menu options are shown.
 When set to Advanced, additional menu choices are available.

 To change the User Mode setting: